 In addition to a stipend, fellows receive on-site lodging, use of working facilities, and lunches for the duration of the residency.
-The residency handbook provides more information about the location, facilities, and residency guidelines.

 Candidates worldwide can apply.
 Applicants must be either:

 - A doctoral candidate researching American art and visual culture or its role in a context of international artistic exchange prior to 1980.
 Candidates at the dissertation-writing stage are encouraged to apply.
-To apply as a doctoral candidate, click here.

 Applicants must be recommended by their dissertation advisor or professor or previous art-school supervisor.
 Each professor may recommend a maximum of two candidates each year.
 (See the application form for full nomination and application procedures.)